labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step5.md

 r3 = rows[-10:]
 len(r3)  # Should be 10
 ```

+Here, we're testing different slice patterns.
+The first slice `rows[0:20:2]` gets every other record from the first 20 records, and the length of the resulting slice should be 10.
+The second slice `rows[-10:]` gets the last 10 records, and its length should also be 10.

 By properly implementing slicing, our custom container now behaves even more like a standard Python list, while maintaining the memory efficiency of column-oriented storage.